Semantic-Based Few-Shot Learning by Interactive Psychometric Testing

-We also visualize the embedding features of five categories randomly chosen from $C_{novel}$ (See Figure~\ref{Tsne_compare}).
-It could be seen that with our proposed method, categories that are similar in concepts tend to cluster close.
-For example, all the non-living things (mountain, forest, streetcar) are located in the up area while living things (bee, tiger) are placed bottom.
+\textbf{TSNE visualization} We visualize the embedding features of five categories randomly chosen from $C_{novel}$ (See Figure~\ref{Tsne_compare}).
+It could be seen that with our proposed method, categories that are similar in concepts tend to be closer to each other.
+For example, all the non-living things (mountain, forest, streetcar) are located in the top area while living things (bee, tiger) are placed bottom.
 Mountain and forest are the nearest two clusters since they are ``all outdoor scenes'' and their semantic distance is the closest among the five categories.
 On the other hand, the prototypical network could successfully separate the five categories apart from each other, but they are located randomly in the graph without considering the semantic relationships.